tensorflow/community/rfcs/20200612-stream-executor-c-api.md

   /*** ALLOCATION CALLBACKS ***/
   // Synchronously allocates `size` bytes on the underlying platform and returns
   // `SP_DeviceMemoryBase` representing that allocation.
 In the case of failure,
-  // nullptr is returned.
+  // NULL is returned.
   // `memory_space` is reserved for a potential future usage and should be set
   // to 0.
   void (*allocate)(const SP_Device* device, uint64_t size, int64_t memory_space,
                    SP_DeviceMemoryBase* mem);

   // Deallocate the device memory previously allocated via this interface.
-  // Deallocation of a nullptr-representative value is permitted. void (*deallocate)(const SP_Device* device, SP_DeviceMemoryBase* memory);
+  // Deallocation of a NULL representative value is permitted. void (*deallocate)(const SP_Device* device, SP_DeviceMemoryBase* memory);

   // Allocates a region of host memory and registers it with the platform API.